Impact

 Risk and Exploitability

 Because the attack relies on a legitimate model download, the vector is inferred from the description; the description does not explicitly state the exact attack path, but it is clear that a malicious repository ID in a config.json triggers code execution.
-The vulnerability bypasses the trust_remote_code safeguard and shows no EPSS score, indicating that widespread exploitation has not yet been observed but the potential impact remains severe.
+The vulnerability bypasses the trust_remote_code safeguard and has an EPSS score of 0.00032 (0.032%), indicating a low probability of exploitation at present but the potential impact remains severe.
 The CVSS score of 7.8 highlights that the risk is high, and that once exploited, an attacker would gain full operating‑system privileges on the victim’s machine.

 OpenCVE Enrichment